-Under normal market conditions, the Fund also expects to hold approximately 10% of its total net assets directly in short-term U.S. Government and U.S. Government agency securities to serve as a source of immediate liquidity.
+Under normal market conditions, the Fund is allowed to hold up to 10% of its total net assets directly in short-term U.S. Government and U.S. Government agency securities to serve as an additional source of immediate liquidity.
 These securities will include U.S. Treasury Bills and Notes, government agency discount notes, and other short maturity U.S. Government and U.S. Government agency fixed income and mortgage-backed securities that meet the investment criteria for the Fund.
 These securities will be held primarily to manage the regular subscriptions and redemptions in the Fund, effectively providing a buffer against net redemptions in the Fund and to provide additional cash should new repurchase agreement opportunities arise.

-Under normal market and interest rate conditions, the Fund will target an effective duration similar to the duration of a 1 - month U.S. Treasury Bill with a maximum duration of a 3 - month U.S. Treasury Bill.
+Under normal market and interest rate conditions, the Fund will target an effective duration similar to the duration of a 1-month U.S. Treasury Bill with a maximum duration of a 3-month U.S. Treasury Bill.